holidayextras/holidayextras.github.com/README.md

 ========================

 This is a new blog created using Jekyll and GitHub pages.
-The Holiday Extras Blog should be simple to use for everyone, it requires no knowledge of anything technical in order to write a blog post.
+The Holiday Extras Blog should be simple to use for everyone, it only requires a small amount of technical knowledge.
 The first part of this README breaks down the steps required in order to write and post a blog using git and your terminal.
 The second part explains how to use Prose.io to help you write and post your blog.

 ### Requirements